-Road closed at Antrim
+UPDATE: Antrim Road reopens

-The Ministry of Public Works and Ports is warning motorist traveling in the Antrim area that the road is closed for repairs.
+The Ministry of Public Works and Ports is advising motorists that the Antrim Road has reopened.

+Earlier on Monday, the Ministry warned those traveling in the area that the road was closed for repairs.
-This means that there will be no traffic on the road in both directions.

 Copyright 2012 Dominica News Online, DURAVISION INC. All Rights Reserved.
 This material may not be published, broadcast, rewritten or distributed.

-Note: UPDATE: Antrim Road reopensDominica News Online - Monday, December 11th, 2017 at 9:05 AM